pixelnest/pixelnest.github.io/tutorials/2d-game-unity/part-01-install-and-scene/index.md

 Launch the executable and everything will be properly install.

-Unity is bundled with MonoDevelop, but I find it horrible.
-Here are two free alternatives, depending on the system you use:
+Unity is bundled with MonoDevelop, but if you are on Windows you want to use an alternative:

 - **[Visual Studio 2013 Desktop (C#)](http://www.microsoft.com/visualstudio/fra/downloads#d-2013-express)** - Windows _(I can only find the french link via Google, sorry, but you will easily find the version in your language)_
-- **[Xamarin Studio](http://xamarin.com/studio)** - OS X (based on Mono Develop but with a nicer interface)

 Same goes here: download and install, it's simple as everything is bundled.